Rita Gabussi

-Rita Gabussi (1822 – after 1860) was an Italian soprano.
+Rita Gabussi (c.1815 in Bologna – 26 January 1891 in Naples) was an Italian soprano.
 Gabussi was born in Bologna and studied under Bertinotti in Milan.
 She sang in 1842 the main role of Nina pazza per amore by Pietro Antonio Coppola, performed at the Teatro del Re, Milan.
-Rita was married to the baritone opera singer Achille De Bassini (1819-1881), and retired to care for her family in Naples.
+Rita was married to the baritone opera singer Achille De Bassini (1819–1881), and retired to care for her family in Naples.
 Their son, Alberto De Bassini, was also an opera singer, first as a tenor, and later as a baritone.
 Achille died, aged 62, at Cava de' Tirreni.